piche-eu/piche_qtime_releases/README.md

 dart pub global activate fastforge
 ```

-For Windows, also install openssl:
+For Windows, also install openssl using choco [(you need administrator privileges for this)](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-10/):

 ```
 choco install openssl
 ```

+If choco not installed, [here is the instruction](https://chocolatey.org/install).

 # Step 2 - Generating Keys
 To let our updater know that a downloaded update is not corrupted and came from us (instead of a malicious attacker), we recommend signing each release with a signature.